kagetoki/articles/FSharp.eng.md

     use connection = getConnection()
     queryData
     |> DataRepository.get connection // connection dependency is being injected in function, not in constructor
-    // and now we don't need keep tracking on lifesycle of dependencies
+    // and now we don't need keep tracking on lifecycle of dependencies
     |> Report.build
 ```
 For those who's unfamiliar with `|>` operator and currying, this is equivalent to the following code: